 And yet, when we behold the sorrowful procession of anxious people who daily cross our path we realise with agonising pity that so many do drift aimlessly through life; full of fears and vain imaginings.
 One of the reasons we created this website is because we do so want to help these poor unfortunates to a realisation of the greater life that awaits them all, of the great beacon of the LIGHT that beckons them homewards incessantly, and of that great Love and Patience and Understanding that is so deeply longing to gather its lost and drifting children into its protecting arms.
 Once you identify with that great Light realisation will come to you in a blinding flash of its utter protection and its Eternal Truth.
 It will then be utterly impossible to even think of such things as darkness, fear, sickness, superstition or KARMA.

-You can read more about the ways in which Karma—if you must use this hateful word—really works, in the sidebar on your right.
-But—please—do not write to us about this, citing various 'Theosophical' and other 'authorities' in the hope of proving we are wrong to dismiss this pernicious and erroneous doctrine, for we will not answer you.
+You can read what Karma really is and how it works, in the sidebar on your right.
+But please do not write to us about this, citing various 'Theosophical' and other occult 'authorities' in the hope of proving we are wrong to dismiss this pernicious and erroneous doctrine, for we will not answer you.
 We all have the God-given free will to accept such doctrines or not, but we HOPE that if you have read and understood all that we have said on this subject, you will want to eliminate the word Karma from your vocabulary once and for all.
-Having done so, you will no longer be the victim of "fate" or "destiny", but play an active part in shaping your future REINCARNATIONS, which is the subject of the fourth of our series of Metaphysical Investigations into Occult Mysteries.
+Having done so, you will no longer be the victim of "fate" or "destiny", but play an active part in shaping your future REINCARNATION, which is the subject of the fourth of our series of articles in this occult studies course.